katydecorah/weatherbot/README.md

 + It's nice out (temperature is between 50℉ and 90℉ and low probability of precipitation).
 * There are any weather alerts.

-This bot uses Slack API, Dark Sky API, and Amazon Web Services.
+This bot uses Slack API and Dark Sky API.
+I can also be run automatically with Amazon Web Services (AWS).

 Skycon | emoji
 -------|-------